 According to the Centers for Disease Control and Prevention (CDC), every year in the United States about 1.7 million people sustain a traumatic brain injury.
 If the injury is the result of another party’s negligence, a claim to recover damages you suffer as a result of the auto accident may be filed.

 It’s important to understand these common misconceptions to make sure a claim addresses all compensation for current and future expenses.
-A personal injury lawyer at the Law Offices of Shane Smith in Peachtree City can help address damages if an auto accident causes a traumatic brain injury.
+A personal injury lawyer at the Shane Smith Law in Peachtree City can help address damages if an auto accident causes a traumatic brain injury.